tasket/wyng-backup/doc/Wyng_User_Reference.md

 * Bad faith arguments: appeals to authority, gaslightling, know-nothing assumptions, "alternative facts", etc.

-### Testing
+#### Testing:

-The best way to test Wyng updates is to pull from a 'beta' branch or 'fixes' branch and start using the program for send and receive (backup and restore) as well as prune and diff operations (`wyng diff` verifies volumes with additional checking that the archive content is identical to the local copy, which is good for testing).
-Usually 'wip' and 'experimental' usually should be avoided unless you have an issue for a bug and a fix has been posted in one of them.
+The best way to test Wyng updates is to pull from a 'beta' or 'fixes' branch and start using the program for `send` and `receive` (backup and restore) as well as `prune`.
+The `verify`, `diff`, `--quick diff` and `arch-check` commands verify volumes in different ways so it is also good to become familiar with them for testing.
+Usually 'wip' and 'experimental' should be avoided unless you have an issue for a bug and a fix has been posted in one of them.
 Note that the '08beta' branch is being retired in preparation for the v0.8 full release; its not certain when '09beta' will be started.

 Testing goals are basically stability, usability, security and efficiency.
 Compatibility is also a valued topic, where source systems are generally expected to be a fairly recent